gt0410/Predicting_ViolentCrime_Data/README.md

 *Householdsize* and *PersPerOccupHous* features mean the same and have same values.
 So, I removed householdsize.

-Features with skewness are transformed using symbox transformations.
+Features that are skewed are transformed using symbox transformations.